Indian WhatsApp lynchings: 2020 Palghar mob lynching

 On 16 April 2020, a vigilante group lynched two Hindu Sadhus and their drivers in Gadchinchale Village, Palghar District, Maharashtra, India.
-The incident was fuelled by WhatsApp rumours, about thieves operating in the area, during the nationwide lockdown due to the COVID-19 pandemic.
-The vigilante group of villagers had mistaken the three passengers as thieves and killed them.
+The incident was fuelled by WhatsApp rumours about thieves operating in the area during the nationwide lockdown due to the COVID-19 pandemic.
+The vigilante group of villagers had mistaken the three passengers for thieves and killed them.
 The policemen who intervened were also attacked, with four policemen and a senior police officer getting injured.

-As of 20 April, 101 villagers have been arrested by the Maharashtra police on charges of murder of the three men and an investigation is ongoing.
+By 20 April, more than 100 villagers had been arrested by the Maharashtra police on charges of murder of the three men.
 After the incident, rumours were spread to stoke religious tension.
-On 22 April, Maharashtra Home Minister, Anil Deshmukh posted a complete list of people arrested, and said that none of the people arrested were Muslims.
-The government said that both the attackers and the victims were of same religion.
+On 22 April, Maharashtra Home Minister Anil Deshmukh posted a complete list of people arrested, and said that none of the people arrested were Muslims.
+The government said that both the attackers and the victims were of the same religion.